 The Port Authority maintains a defined benefit pension plan ("DB Plan"), registered with the Office of the Superintendent of Financial Institutions (OSFI), for the benefit of full-time permanent employees (for non-unionized employees hired before November 25, 2013 and certain unionized employees).
 The Port Authority provides a defined contribution pension plan for full-time non-unionized employees hired after November 24, 2013.
 Certain Plan members are also granted supplemental benefits, which mirror the formula of the registered plan and replace defined benefits that have been limited by the Income Tax Act.
-These supplemental benefits to most of its employees as detailed in Note 2 under "Employee future benefits".
+These supplemental benefits are unfunded.
+The Port Authority also provides other non-pension employment benefits to most of its employees as detailed in Note 2 under "Employee future benefits".
 The Other Post Employment Benefits (OPEB) and Workplace Safety and Insurance Board (WSIB) benefits are unfunded.
-Beginning in 2018, the Port Authority established other employee future benefits for certain full-time employees provided that they remain employee with the Port Authority for a specified length of time.
-In 2022 and 2023, certain employee departures resulted in these financial statements.
+Beginning in 2018, the Port Authority established other employee future benefits for certain full-time employees provided that they remain employed with the Port Authority for a specified length of time.
+In 2022 and 2023, certain employee departures resulted in the forfeiture of employee future benefits.
+The effect of this has been reflected in these financial statements.